-Diagnostic behavior Description Alarm The device stops measurement.
-The totalizers assume the defined alarm condition.
+Options Description Alarm The device stops measurement.
+The signal outputs and totalizers assume the defined alarm condition.
 A diagnostic message is generated.
+The background lighting changes to red.
 Warning The device continues to measure.
-The measured value output via PROFIBUS and the totalizers are not affected.
+The signal outputs and totalizers are not affected.
 A diagnostic message is generated.
 Logbook entry only The device continues to measure.
-The diagnostic message is displayed only in the Event logbook submenu (Event list submenu) and not in alternation with the operational display.
+The diagnostic message is displayed only in the Event logbook submenu (Event list submenu) and is not displayed in alternation with the operational display.
 Off The diagnostic event is ignored, and no diagnostic message is generated or entered.